-The Cholmeley Brook tributary flows north
+The Cholmeley Brook tributary flows north and east

 Here the A1 road climbs on one of its several bypasses up and out of the City on its way to Scotland.
 The legendry version of Dick Whittington was here and a vast hospital complex and other institutions were named for him.
 Housing lies on either side of the road - council estates in Islington, posher housing towards Highgate.

 Post to the east Crouch Hill

 Square to the south is four posts

 Archway to the north west

 This could be claimed as the first great by-pass road.
 It branched off the Great North Road at the Archway Tavern to avoid the the steep climb of 400 ft up to Highgate Village.
 In 1813, plans were made to tunnel through difficult clay below the summit of the hill.
 A new road was to go by tunnel through the hill for about three hundred yards and then rejoining the Great North Road but it collapsed.
 It had been built in 1809 and was a tunnel arched with brick but in 1812 the brickwork gave way, the ground above the tunnel cracked and the arch fell in.
 They heard the crash at Kentish Town.
 An open road was built and opened in 1813 – it was on the line of the tunnel, with a reduced gradient, and an archway built in heavy brickwork to carry Hornsey Lane over it.
 This was a commercial toll road and in 1829 it was taken over by the Commissioners of the Holyhead Road.
 Tolls were abolished in 1876.
 Eventually the archway became too narrow for the traffic, and it was demolished in the 1890s and replaced by another a hundred yards further north.
 Even so the climb is still severe for pedestrians and cyclists.